Powered By Surfline

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Conditions: Glassy in the morning with NNW winds less than 5mph.
-Semi glassy/semi bumpy conditions for the afternoon with the winds shifting WNW 5-10mph.
+Conditions: Light sideshore texture in the morning with E winds 5-10mph.
+Sideshore texture/chop conditions for the afternoon as the winds increase to 10-15mph.

-Surf: Knee to thigh high short period wind swell for the morning with occasional waist high sets.
-This fades through the day (minimal surf for the afternoon).
+Surf: Chest to shoulder high SSW long period swell for the morning with occasional head high sets.
+This builds in the afternoon with sets up to slightly overhead high.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**